saedcoder/Codewith-AI/Website Hero Section/prompts.md

 - Document each CSS property you use with a short code comment to explain its purpose.

 Your Final result should be an engaging and visually appealing hero section that effectively showcases the HoverChair brand.

+## Prompt 2

+Update the HTML and CSS by adding a small, rounded image named 'chair.png' above the hero heading.
+Add a soft shadow behind the image.